WINTER STORM ADVISORY: 1/26 and 1/27/2015

 UPDATE: 9:00 a.m.

 The University has resumed normal operations today, Wednesday, January 28, 2015.
-Students, please confirm with your field supervisors that your field placement will take place as usual.
+Students, please confirm with your practicum supervisors that your practicum placement will take place as usual.

 Monday, January 26, 2015

 UPDATE: 1:00 p.m.

 - Classes today, Monday, January 26, 2015, scheduled to begin on or about 3:00 p.m. or thereafter, are cancelled.